 Groundwater storage works like a large bank account.
 We run deficits in dry times, taking out more than we deposit (more pumping than recharge); and we run savings in wet times, depositing more into the account than what we withdraw (more recharge than pumping).
 Ideally, over the longer term, the savings match the withdrawals.
-But during the last several years of drought Rancho Water customers benefited greatly from the District’s use of local groundwater to offset the rising costs of imported water.
-All the while these sources were significantly reduced due to the minimal rainfall.
-We need many years of wet weather for our “account” to catch up.
+During the last several years of drought Rancho Water customers benefited greatly from the District’s use of local groundwater to offset the rising costs of imported water.
+However, these sources have been significantly reduced even with last year's considerable rainfall.
+We need more years of wet weather for our “account” to catch up.